|Medical Services ●Disease Control|

 2. Pick up the bird with your covered hand.

 3. Tie the bag shut.

-4. Insert the bag with the bird into a second bag (preferably a zipper lock bag if a large enough bag is available) and seal.
+4. Insert the bag with the bird into a second bag (preferably a zipper lock bag) and seal.

 5. Wash your hands with soap and water.